-I invested a great deal of time researching tips and tools that would help me become a top performer.
+I invested a great deal of time researching tips and tools (including these apps for startups) that would help me become a top performer.
 Here are the six tools I use on a daily basis to give myself an edge and close more deals.

 - Price: Free Chrome Extension; Basic and Premium plans starting at $300 and $600

 Datanyze gives me insight into the kinds of technology and software my prospects have connected to their websites.

 For example, if you sell tech solutions, you can use this tool to discover if the buyer is already using a competitor, or if they’re not using anything in your product or service category.